-A service called HARO or Help a Reporter Out, makes it happen.
+A service called Help a Reporter Out, makes it happen.
 HARO is an excellent way to get traffic, build backlinks, and gain authority for your business website.

 A wide array of publications use HARO on a daily basis.
 Including many very high quality, high authority sources, like The Huffington Post, Mashable, Time, The New York Times, Fast Company, and Good Morning America, to name a few.
 More than 35,000 journalists use HARO in all.

-How to To Get Links and Website Authority
+How to To Get Links From HARO and Gain Website Authority

 Do I use the Free vs. Paid Version

 Each inquiry includes a brief summary that lists the requirements.
-It also includes the publication, contact information, and a deadline.
+It also consists of the publication, contact information, and a deadline.
 You can choose to reply to as many as you want.
-You simply contact the reporter via email.
+You just contact the reporter via email provided.

 You can also create a personalized profile that you can attach to any reply you send.
 The different levels of paid memberships also offer other perks like text alerts, early access, the ability to create more than one personal profile, and capacity to search all current inquiries.
 The paid version provides a small advantage over free users.

-Paid HARO membership plans start at $19/month and go up to $149/month.
+Paid HARO membership plans start at $19/month and go up to $149/month; they accept all major credit cards.
 At the higher end levels, you get more perks like the ability to filter for several keywords, capacity to have multiple personal profiles, early access to opportunities, and support via phone and email.

 How to write a pitch that will get noticed:

-- only pitch if you meet all the requirements
+only reply if you meet all the requirements

-Your pitch should always be your highest-quality writing.
+Your email reply should always be your highest-quality writing.
+Establish yourself as an expert source.
 Be sure to pay attention to spelling and grammar.
-Always proofread!
-Try to strike a balance of providing enough detail but being concise.
+Always proofread with a tool like Grammarly!
+Try to strike a balance between providing enough detail but being concise.

 The Benefits of Using Online PR Correctly